 This reflects Penticton’s orchard heritage – cherries, apples, plums, pear and grapes (and more) are still grown here.
 Since 1947, the town has held an annual Peach festival.

-Oh, and keep an eye out for Ogopogo, the local Loch Ness Monster.
+Oh, and keep an eye out for Ogopogo (a fact about Canada: the Ogopogo is the local version of the Loch Ness Monster).

 2- Pick-Your-Own (U-pick) in Penticton BC